MichaelOC05/car-dealership/README.md

 ## Notes:

-    - The automobileVOs for the services microservice are only created for instances of Inventory Automobiles where the sold property is true.
+    The automobileVOs for the services microservice are only created for instances of Inventory Automobiles where the sold property is true.
 We have also allowed creation of AutomobileVOS to account for preforming services on automobiles we have not sold.
 Because of this, we considered the fringe case where an automobile we have worked on and is in AutomobileVOs gets purchased by us and added to Inventory Automobiles.
 This should not cause any problems because the poller uses an update_or_create() function and will update the version of the car in AutomobileVOs to match the version of the same car we add to Inventory on purchase.
-    This was done in order to showcase difference between VIP treatment and non-VIP treatment No form page was made so creation must be done through a third-party source such as insomnia (the url can be found in view in service_rest)
+    This was done in order to showcase difference between VIP treatment and non-VIP treatment No form page was made for service automobileVO so creation must be done through a third-party source such as insomnia (the url can be found in the api section above service_rest)

 ## Stretch Goals:

-    - create multiple nav bars for the different microservices
+    - create multiple nav bars for the different micro-services
     - option on drop down to create new instance
     - give error if unique property match on browser
     - phone number as a phone number model field rather than integer
     - react index file put all promises in one array
     - remove errors on create sales record
     - service poll more information about the automobile such as color, make, model, etc. (do the same for sales automobile prop)
-    - create bash file to run openign start commands on run
+    - create bash file to run opening start commands on run